derbyjs/derby/index.md

 Apps are associated with their respective styles and views by filename only.
 Derby automatically includes them when rendering.
 Both support importing, so shared styles and templates may be defined in separate files.

 Static files can be placed in the public folder.
 The default Express server created by the Derby project generator sets a cache time of one year for all static files.
 Therefore, new file versions must be given new filenames.
 Derby compiles scripts for the browser into the `public\gen` folder by default.
 Each script's filename is generated from a hash, so that it can be cached long term.

+## Persistence

+Derby's models are powered by [Racer](http://racerjs.com/).
+By default, Racer stores data in memory, so nothing will be persisted between server restarts.
+We are currently putting the final touches on the first database adapter, which will support MongoDB.

 # Apps and static pages